thesmartwon/thesmartwon.com/scripts/README.md

 them to my React templates for index pages that show all posts.

 ### What it does
-- Scan src/pages for pages to render
+- Scan postsDir for pages to render
-- Scan src/content for content to render according to a template
+- Scan pagesDir for content to render according to a template
 	- Gather metadata for pages (title, date, JS enabled, `<head>` content)
+	- Use ESBuild to bundle JS
+- Renders pages using ESBuild and preact-render-to-string
-- Render a single CSS sheet using sass
+- Render a single CSS stylesheet using sass
-- ESBuild to bundle JS
+- Copies staticDir to outdir